 - Specialist providers often offer a higher level of customer service than high street banks

 When you’ve done your homework with a service provider and chosen one which is right for you, the formalities should be complete within a few days.
-In less than a week, you could join the 1.4 million small businesses in the UK who don’t need to say ‘no’ to over half of their customers.
+In less than a week, you could join the millions of SMEs in the UK who don’t need to say ‘no’ to over half of their customers.

 About the Author